metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - looking at the conclusion from sss paper -- not sure if there is much I can use.
 - brought some of the conclusion in.
 And working on saying what I think about Github.
 - TODO: try to write something about the specificity of Github in this project.
+- TODO: add in some broadly relevant literature -- Bratton on stack; Suchman on re-configuration, Gillespie et al on media; perhaps something on infrastructure -- from handbook!